 Turns out the name of the restaurant I spied translated to: Good Food for a Group.
 What!!!???
 Of course we needed to experience this place.
 True to it’s promise, it was good food for our group.
 Actually way better then good – it was one of our favorite meals of the journey.
 We had a terrace to ourselves that that offered views of the olive gardens and vineyards we had just hiked through and the sea beyond.
 The merger of our two ideas resulted in a pretty darn spectacular travel day.

 After our lunch, we decided to explore the town.
 We had zero expectations of what we were going to see, and were amazed to stumble upon the most well tended to, perfectly turned out, cobbled, narrow and curving paths, lined with blue doors.
 I could not walk 4 feet without pausing to swoon and snap a photo.
-Oddly the village was completely empty of people.
+Oddly the village was completely empty of people, probably because we were there in September and had the place to ourselves!

 We had many memorable meals while on Paros.
 My most favorite place was also discovered by bicycle by way of a super small, charming sign near the village Glyfa that caught my eye as I pedaled into the fierce Greek August wind.
 Based on this teensy tiny marketing effort, I grabbed my group and went there.
 It can be a little risky to suggest a lunch spot that is nearly an hour away based on a hunch from seeing a sign, but thank goodness we did.
 Upon arrival to the Restaurant Glyfa (not as creative of a name) we knew we had made a special discovery.
 We walked through the well tended garden in front onto the terrace with views of the water beyond that beckoned for a swim.